Perth, Ont., mayor proposes 12-month cannabis store hiatus | CBC News

 The incumbent in the Perth, Ont., mayoral election says he'll propose a minimum 12-month hiatus on privately-run cannabis stores in the eastern Ontario town if he's re-elected.

-John Fenik says he'll introduce the motion at town council in December if he is elected over his two challengers, Deputy Mayor John Gemmell and Coun.
+John Fenik said he'll introduce the motion at town council in December if he is elected over his two challengers, Deputy Mayor John Gemmell and Coun.
 Jim Boldt.

 In August, the provincial government announced that municipalities would be given a one-time opportunity to opt out of hosting retail pot outlets.